neopragma/sociabletests/README.md

 The prime targets for professional hackers are the financial industry, the energy sector, and public services.
-If your application doesn't deal with personal financial information and can't affect physical infrastructure, then this is not a consideration.
+If your application doesn't deal with personal or financial information and can't affect physical infrastructure, then this is not a consideration.

 I'm not qualified to break into systems, so I can't meet the